NolwaziMabuza/NosiphoMabuza-portfolio-website/README.md

 # Nosipho Mabuza Portfolio Website

 This is a static portfolio website.
-It does not need XAMPP because it uses HTML, CSS, and JavaScript only.
+It uses HTML, CSS, and JavaScript only.

 ## How to preview
 1. Extract the ZIP file.